groupdocs-watermark/GroupDocs.Watermark-Products/content/watermark/java/search/excel.en.md

 ############################# Steps ############################
 steps:
     enable: true
-    title: "Search for text watermarks in Excel files using Java"
+    title: "Search for watermarks in Excel files using Java"
     content: |
-      [GroupDocs.Watermark](https://products.groupdocs.com/watermark/java/) makes it easy to search for text watermarks in business documents with Java applications.
+      **[GroupDocs.Watermark](https://products.groupdocs.com/watermark/java/)** makes it easy to search for watermarks already placed in business documents.
+Download our package and involve it into your Java application to take advantage of its benefits.

-      1. Instantiate **Watermarker** by Excel document path
+      1. In order to use our library features you need to load Excel file to the **Watermarker** class instance.
+It is possible to provide just a file path, file stream or a byte stream.
-      2. Create and set up options of **TextSearchCriteria**
+      2. To narrow list of possible watermarks use **SearchCriteria** object.
+Provide image as an example to get similar image watermark.
+If you want to search for textual watermark provide text, font, color and other options.
-      3. Search for watermarks in the document
+      3. To get watermarks placed in the document use method **Search** of the **Watermarker** object.
+You will be provided with collection of objects which may be processed as watermarks.
-      4. Use list of found text watermarks
+      4. Finally, you are free to do with result of search whatever you want.
+It is completely possible, to delete found watermarks or edit their properties.
+Change size or text, for example.

     code:
       platform: "net"